open-contracting/standard/standard/docs/en/02_key_concepts/03_releases_and_records.md

 </p>
 </div>

-Publishers may not all be able to initially provide fully versioned releases, but should publish in such a way that third parties can create these fully versioned releases if they so choose.

 ## Updates and amendments

 When new information becomes available, it should be contained in a new release, and the contracting record should be updated to reflect this.